Glen Rice: Miami Heat (1989–1995)

-Charlotte Hornets
+Charlotte Hornets (1995–1999)

 Days before the start of the 1995–96 season, newly hired Coach/GM Pat Riley organized a trade in which Rice was sent to the Charlotte Hornets along with Matt Geiger in exchange for disgruntled Hornets center Alonzo Mourning who had refused any contract negotiations.

 The Hornets paired Rice with high scoring forward Larry Johnson, and the two led the team to 41 wins.
 Rice led the team in scoring with 21.6 points a game and led his team in three-point field goals (171) and three-point shooting percentage (42%).
 He was also named to play in the 1996 NBA All-Star Game, but the Hornets failed to make the playoffs.

 It would be the 1996–97 season in which Rice would earn the distinction of an elite player in the league.
 The Hornets had acquired veteran players Vlade Divac and Anthony Mason and no longer featured Johnson, and also hiring a new head coach and NBA legend Dave Cowens.
 Rice averaged 26.8 points a game during the season, placing him third in the league in scoring while leading the league in three-point shooting (47%) and minutes played.
 His play earned him his second straight All-Star Game election, and at the 1997 NBA All-Star Game set an individual All-Star game records of 20 points in the third quarter and 24 points in the second half to finish with 26 points for the game.
 His 8–11 shooting performance including 4–5 three-pointer shooting and his 20 points in the third quarter broke Philadelphia guard Hal Greer's record (19), set in 1968.
 By scoring 24 in a half, Rice surpassed the previous mark of 23, owned by Wilt Chamberlain and Tom Chambers.
 Rice's performance is listed on the NBA's 57 Memorable All-Star Moments.
 His performance helped the Eastern Conference win the game, and earned him the NBA All-Star Game Most Valuable Player Award.
 The Hornets won 54 games, and made it into the 1997 Playoffs where they were swept 3–0 by the New York Knicks in the first round.

 Rice would average 22.3 points a game (8th in the league) during the 1997–98 season, finishing second in the league in minutes played and scoring 16 points in the 1998 NBA All-Star Game.
 The Hornets won 51 games, and in the first round of the 1998 Playoffs, they managed to win a playoff series, defeating the Atlanta Hawks before losing to the defending champion Chicago Bulls in the second round.
-The 1998–99 season would start late and last only 50 games due to a league lockout, and on March 10, 1999, the Hornets traded Rice to the Los Angeles Lakers.
+The 1998–99 season would start late and last only 50 games per team due to a league lockout, and on March 10, 1999, the Hornets traded Rice to the Los Angeles Lakers.